janwilmake/forgithub.dashboard/README.md

 At data.forgithub or join.forgithub, idontrememba,.... ensure we have the most fresh data for the important datapoints available

-# dashboard
+## dashboard

-NEED TO LOAD FROM SINGULAR CACHED DATAPOINT!
+NEED TO LOAD FROM SINGULAR CACHED DATAPOINT STORED ON S3 (r2)!

 1. render up-to-date repos at dashboard (superfast) and make it pretty.
 2. ensure it shows #tokens and links to interesting contexts and derivations.
-3. at https://uithub.com/owner, we need to use the same datapoint but render a more exploration friendly dashboard intended to understand what someone does.
+3. at https://cf.uithub.com/owner, we need to use the same datapoint but render a more exploration friendly dashboard intended to understand what someone does.

+This is POC.
+This is already cool!
+Also, useful if it were a plaintext (that would allow you to put it into cursor etc)

+Lets focus on making this context super worthy, and useful in order for a LLM to trim down what repos are significant for any given prompt.

-# cycle
+## cycle

+After all of the above functions as desired, the dashboard can become the home for initiating agentic work

 - patch
 - actions